japila-books/apache-spark-internals/docs/SparkConf.md

 Use `sc.getConf.toDebugString` to have a richer output once SparkContext has finished initializing.
 ====

-You can query for the values of Spark properties in xref:tools:spark-shell.adoc[Spark shell] as follows:
+You can query for the values of Spark properties in tools:spark-shell.md[Spark shell] as follows:

 ```
 scala> sc.getConf.getOption("spark.local.dir")